Compete in an overseas case competition and test your business skills against the world’s best.

 - A statement of your results from my.unimelb - the file name should be: FamilyName_FirstName_StudentID_results.pdf

-- What is the strongest technical skill you bring to ICC (e.g., financial analysis, strategy development) and why you believe this? (approx 1 minute)
+- What is the strongest technical skill and the strongest soft skill you will bring to an ICC team?
+Explain why you believe these are your strengths.

 Costs and payments

 Participation in the ICC training program is free for all selected students.
 The Faculty of Business and Economics will pay for flights and accommodation expenses related to competitions (subject to COVID-19 travel restrictions).